MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 **A1:** You can see the **Plans** page only if you've been assigned the role of analyst, limited analyst, or program manager.

-**Q2:** What can people with the various Workplace Analytics roles do when they work with plans?
+**Q2:** What can people with the various Viva Insights roles do when they work with plans?

 **A2:** People with the analyst and limited analyst roles have full write access to _all_ functionality of plans.
 Program managers have access to everything in plans except the **Identify** page.